Guidance

 Treatment

 If you are not planning to stay in Poland, it is still advised to carry out all necessary tests.
-You are also advised to provide the email address to which your test results and contact your GP right away after you return to the UK.
+You are also advised to provide the email address to which your test results may be sent and contact your GP right away after you return to the UK.

 If you decide to stay in Poland longer, a GP in Poland should provide you with any further treatments.

-If you have had medication administered overseas, you should keep its label or note of the name of the medication for your local health provider when you return home.
+If you have had medication administered overseas, you should keep the label or make a note of the name of the medication.
+You can then give it to your local health provider when you return home.

 Termination of pregnancy